JonMasterson/WP-Font-Awesome-Icons/README.md

 Font-Awesome-for-MP6
 ====================

-Quickly and easily add Font Awesome icons while using the MP6 Plugin.
-Choose the icon(s) you would like to use with <a href="http://fortawesome.github.io/Font-Awesome/cheatsheet/" target="_blank">Font Awesome's cheatsheet</a>.
+Activate this package as a plugin to quickly swap out icons in your admin menu while using the MP6 plugin.
+Utilize the vast selection on <a href="http://fortawesome.github.io/Font-Awesome/cheatsheet/" target="_blank">Font Awesome's cheatsheet</a>.
+Easily locate icons for any plugin or custom post type.

+Adding your chosen Font Awesome icon to the admin menu of your theme is as easy as 1, 2, 3:

 <ol>
-<li>Add the CSS and Fonts folders to the root level of your theme.
-If these folders already exist in your theme, simply add the files to your theme's folders.</li>
-<li>Copy and paste the function in "add-to-functions.php" to the "functions.php" file in your theme.</li>
-<li>Follow the instructions in the icon-styles.css file to add your custom icons with two lines of css!</li>
+<li>Copy the unicode from the Font Awesome cheat sheet</li>
+<li>Paste the unicode into the field on the provided Settings->Icons page</li>
+<li>Save your settings</li>
 </ol>

 &hearts; Please note: You must install and activate the <a href="http://wordpress.org/plugins/mp6/" target="_blank">MP6 plugin</a> first!